beerd7017/wyam-store/README.md

-# Welcome to the WyamStore
+# Welcome to the WyamStore repository!

 ## Purpose
 This repository is an example of an e-Commerce store built using [Wyam](https://wyam.io/), a static content generator and toolkit.